The Parks of Ridgewood

 Grauer's Ridgewood Park

-In 1886, Charlie Byrne decided to join the trend, and scheduled a number of Sunday matches for his Brooklyn squad on the field at Grauer's Ridgewood Park.
+Suitably impressed by the exhibition, Byrne scheduled a number of American Association Sunday matches for his Brooklyn squad on the field at Grauer's Ridgewood Park.
 The ballfield was along Myrtle Avenue, with picnic grounds covering the rest of the area stretching along what is now Seneca Avenue (there was no street then) and Myrtle Avenue to Summerfield Street.
 In the first major league game at the park, Brooklyn defeated Baltimore 11 to 1, on April 25, with 7,200 fans present.

 Seneca and Myrtle now, looking along Seneca on the right side of the photo.